Ahmed-Asker59/Parkinson-s-Detection-Flask--API/README.md

 </p>

+## Project overview
+* Just draw a shape of spiral or wave and send it in a post request and get the diagnosis back

 ## Project Components and futures
 * There are two models, one for each test </br>
   -Spiral model which is trained on spiral draws </br>